UtahEFD/QES-Public/README.md

 apt install libgdal-dev libnetcdf-c++4-dev  libnetcdf-cxx-legacy-dev libnetcdf-dev netcdf-bin libboost-all-dev cmake cmake-curses-gui
 ```

 To build the code and to use the GPU system, you will need a NVIDIA GPU with the CUDA library installed.
 The code has been tested with CUDA 11.8.
-If your version of CUDA is installed in a non-uniform location, you will need to remember the path to the cuda install directory.
+If your version of CUDA is installed in a non-uniform location, you will need to remember the path to the CUDA install directory.

 Additionally, the code can use NVIDIA's OptiX to accelerate various computations.
-Our OptiX code has been built to use version 7.0 or higher.
+Our OptiX code has been built and tested up to OptiX version 7.5.

 ## Building the Code